 14. Objective Thinker - ISTJ (The Inspector) - "Well, technically..".
 Just the facts please.We are always careful to emphasise to the cohort that this measures behaviour.
 It can be useful in assessing stress, correct imposition (communication), energy and preferences.
 It does not measure a person's values, aptitude, honesty, intelligence, personality (nice or not) nor whether they have any mental health issues, are addicted or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 31 August, 2019
+Conducted and composed by Elizabeth Hunter™ - Last Update 20 October, 2019

 Statistics and Overview